j0hnVu/linoffice/README.md

 ### Using the GUI

 Currently, the GUI is still a work in progress, but it mostly works.
 To run it you need to have `python3` and `pyside6` installed on your system (the exact names of the packages differ for every distro).
 Download the [latest git version](https://github.com/eylenburg/linoffice/archive/refs/heads/main.zip) of LinOffice and unpack it in your LinOffice folder.
-Then, navigate to the `gui` folder and launch the GUI with `python3 mainwindow.py`.
-If you already have a working VM you may need to copy `dns_on.bat`, `dns_off.bat` and `RegistryOverride.ps1` (in `config/oem`) to your VM's `C:\OEM` folder manually for some of the setting changes to actually apply.
+Then, navigate to the `gui` folder and launch the GUI with `python3 linoffice.py`.

+(If you already have a working VM from release 1.0.7 or earlier you may need to copy `dns_on.bat`, `dns_off.bat` and `RegistryOverride.ps1` (in `config/oem`) to your VM's `C:\OEM` folder manually, otherwise some of the settings in the GUI don't work.)

 # Troubleshooting